Walkthrough: Creating Your First Document-Level Customization For Word

 To add a second paragraph of text to the document by using code

 In Solution Explorer, right-click ThisDocument, and then click View Code.

 The code file opens in Visual Studio.

-ThisDocument_Startupevent handler with the following code.
+Replace the ThisDocument_Startup event handler with the following code.
 When the document is opened, this code adds a second paragraph of text to the document.

 Press F5 to build and run your project.

 When you build the project, the code is compiled into an assembly that is associated with the document.
 Visual Studio puts a copy of the document and the assembly in the build output folder for the project, and it configures the security settings on the development computer to enable the customization to run.
 For more information, see Office Solution Build Process Overview.